NeuroJSON/jnifti/JNifTi_specification.md

-In summary, this specification defines a pair of new file formats - text and binary JNifTi formats - to efficiently store and exchange neuroimaging scans, the associated metadata and auxillary measurements.
-Any previously generated NIFTI-1/2 file can be 100% mapped to a JNifTi document without loosing any information.
-However, JNifTi greatly expands the flexibility of NIFTI-1/2 format and removed their inherient limitations, allowing the storage of multiple datasets, data compression, flexible data grouping and user-defined metadata fields.
+In summary, this specification defines a pair of new file formats - text and binary JNifTi formats - to efficiently store and exchange neuroimaging scans, the associated metadata and auxiliary measurements.
+Any previously generated NIFTI-1/2 file can be 100% mapped to a JNifTi document without losing any information.
+However, JNifTi greatly expands the flexibility of NIFTI-1/2 format and removed their inherent limitations, allowing the storage of multiple datasets, data compression, flexible data grouping and user-defined metadata fields.

 By using JSON/UBJSON compatible JData constructs, JNifTi provides a highly portable, versatile and extensible framework to store a large variety of neuroanatomical and functional image data.
 Both formats are human-readable with self-explanatory keywords.
-The wide-spread avaiability of JSON and UBJSON parser, as well as the simple underlying syntax allows one to easily share, parse and process these data files, without introducing extensive programming overhead.
-The flexible data organization and referencing mechanisms offered by the underlying JData specification make it possible to record and share large scale complex neuroimaging datasets among researchers, clinitians and data scientists.
+The wide-spread availability of JSON and UBJSON parser, as well as the simple underlying syntax allows one to easily share, parse and process these data files, without introducing extensive programming overhead.
+The flexible data organization and referencing mechanisms offered by the underlying JData specification make it possible to record and share large scale complex neuroimaging datasets among researchers, clinicians and data scientists.